Contact Tracing can Help Slow the Spread of COVID-19

 When will you call me?

-We’ll contact you if you test positive for COVID-19.
-We’ll also be in touch if we’ve found through case investigations that you’ve been in close contact with someone who’s tested positive for COVID-19.
+We may contact you if you test positive for COVID-19 or are connected to a larger outbreak.
+We’ll may also be in touch if we’ve found through case investigations that you’ve been in close contact with someone who’s tested positive for COVID-19.
+If you don't receive a call right away, please follow the guidelines above.

 How will you get my contact information?